 5 tips to improve your coaching during the game!

-Commands like the one mentioned above are not part of coaching, they are phrases because they are imprecise and not very meaningful, which is why this cycle will repeat itself more often.
+Commands like the one above are not part of coaching, they are phrases because they are imprecise and not very meaningful, which is why this cycle will repeat itself more often.

 TIP 1: Eliminate phrases and prepare the keywords with your team!

-TIP 2: Coach less, but more consciously
+TIP 2: Coach less but more consciously

 TIP 4: Have it filmed